carpentries-incubator/pangenomics/_episodes/07-pangolin.md

 > Then explain to the rest of the group what you learned.
 > > ## Solution
 > > `gene_families.tsv` is a table that shows you which individual genes (second column) correspond to which gene family (first column).
-> > In the third column it has an F is the gene is potentialy fragmented.
+> > In the third column it has an F if the gene is potentially fragmented.
 > > `gene_presence_absence.Rtab` is a binary matrix that shows if a gene family is present (1) or absent (0) in each genome.
-> > `matrix.csv` is a table with one row per gene family, many columns with metadata and one column per genome showing the name
+> > `matrix.csv` is a table with one row per gene family, many columns with metadata, and one column per genome showing the name
 > > of the gene in the corresponding gene family.
 > >  `mean_persistent_duplication.tsv` has one row per persistent gene family and metrics about its duplication and if it is
 > >  considered a single-copy marker.
-> >  `organisms_statistics.tsv` has one row per genomes and columns for the number of gene families and genes in total and in each partition,
+> >  `organisms_statistics.tsv` has one row per genome and columns for the number of gene families and genes in total and in each partition,
 > >  the completeness and the number of single-copy markers.
 > >  `partitions/` has one list per partition with the names of the gene families it contains.
-> >  `projection/` has one file per genome with the metadata of each gene (ie. contig, coordinates, strand, gene family,
+> >  `projection/` has one file per genome with the metadata of each gene (i.e. contig, coordinates, strand, gene family,
-> >  number of copies, partition, neighbours in each partition).
+> >  number of copies, partition, neighbors in each partition).
 > {: .solution}
 {: .challenge}

 ### Draw interactive plots

-We can also extract two interactive plots with the command `ppanggolin draw`, following a similar syntax than with the command `ppanggolin write`.
+We can also extract two interactive plots with the command `ppanggolin draw`, following a similar syntax as with the command `ppanggolin write`.

 ~~~
 $ ppanggolin draw --pangenome pangenome.h5 --output plots --ucurve --tile_plot